 It is very optimistic to plant an orchard anywhere - it's a good 5 years before you get a decent harvest event in a great spot, and who knows where we will be then...
 Up here on our wet and windy farm, you could say it's madness as even the wild crap apples in the forest struggle with frost, wind and the wet.
 But with climate change, who knows?
 There is also the fact that even the most unproductive orchards are beautiful nature reserves.
 And if I had followed gardening wisdom, I wouldn't have so much as put my spade into the ground at all when we started ten years ago....

 When you start researching the present 'orchard renaissance' in England you swiftly find yourself amidst swathes of apple zealots promoting marginalised local varieties with splendid names such as Bloody Ploughman or Keswick Codlin.
 Worthy such historic preservation is we are also in the game of getting a decent crop of apples as well, so we decided to set up a nationwide orchard of varieties from Scotland, England (inc. local Cumbrian varieties), Ireland and Wales, all selected to suit our tough spot.
 We'll see what if any come out on top......

-In winter 2011/12 we are planting a number of tough roses along
+In winter 2011/12 we planted a number of tough roses along the

-the drystone wall that marks the Eastern boundary of the Orchard.
+drystone wall that marks the Eastern boundary of the Orchard.
+These

-These have been chosen mainly for scent and hips to extend the
+have been chosen mainly for scent and hips to extend the interest